-- Gave a talk at a Workshop on 'Models for perceiving and learning time intervals and rhythms' at the 27th Annual Computational Neuroscience Meeting.
+- Gave a talk on 'Models for perceiving and learning time intervals and rhythms' at the 27th Annual Computational Neuroscience Meeting held at the Allen Institute for Brain Science.

 - Founded and organized the 1st Timing Research Forum Conference in Strasbourg, France: 271 participants, > 250 abstracts!